 - The right to speak: every team member’s voice will be actively welcomed in discussions, meaning that opportunities to enter the conversation will be offered and space to communicate without interruption will be protected.

-- The right to be understood: every team member can expect to be listened to actively, meaning that they will be heard out and interpreted until full comprehension is accomplished.
+- The right to be fully understood: every team member can expect active listening from teammates, which means they will be heard out and interpreted until full comprehension is accomplished.